 The urgency of the energy transition is increasing every day.
 The CO2 reduction targets are sharp.
 There are many questions and we still need many answers, but we also need to take concrete steps.
 The GTD consortium and the Municipality of Delft take their responsibility and want to make progress in the energy transition by:

-Hydreco Geomec is a developer and producer of geothermal energy.
+Aardyn is a developer and producer of geothermal energy.
 We have been doing this for more than 10 years, with a lot of passion and a clear mission.
 We want to play a major role in the energy transition.
-Hydreco Geomec believes that the heat from our own earth will contribute significantly to the transition to sustainable energy.
-That is why we are fully committed to making the necessary improvement and acceleration of this technology.
-So that we leave a healthy earth for the next generations.
-Hydreco Geomec is a subsidiary of ENGIE.
+Aardyn believes that the heat from our own earth will contribute significantly to the transition to sustainable energy.
+That is why we are fully committed to the necessary improvement and acceleration of this technology.
+So that we leave the earth good for our next generations.
+Aardyn is part of EQUANS.

 As a university, TU Delft is the driving force behind the scientific research program of Geothermie Delft.
 Moreover, TU Delft is the land owner and the first user of geothermal energy.
 By connecting scientific research and innovation to a working geothermal source, we get unique research opportunities.
 The proximity of this working resource offers enormous advantages for research and education.
 With the insights we gain, we can help other geothermal projects in the Netherlands and beyond.
 By using geothermal energy and sharing new insights, we make an important contribution to the climate objectives of TU Delft itself and those of Delft and the Netherlands.